We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 Aging

 Weather will determine how long the meat will hang for aging.
-Our days were forecasted to be around 40 degrees during the day for about a week which is nearly perfect.
+A forecast of around 40 degrees during the day for about a week is nearly perfect.

 If it gets too warm the meat will spoil.
 Too cold and the enzymes that work during the aging process won’t be able to do their job.
 This is not good for butchering beef on the homestead.

 Through the aging process, the meat will become more tender as the enzymes break down the muscle and more flavorful as water is lost from the meat thereby concentrating the flavor and increasing its intensity.
 This is particularly important with grass-fed beef since it would be leaner than commercial beef.
 That is why some choose to grain-finish their beef.
 In addition to flavor, beef needs the fat layer to prevent spoilage during the traditional dry aging process.
-Thankfully, we were surprised by the generous layers of fat we found on our bull.
+Thankfully, our bull had generous layers of fat.

 There are two types of aging – dry and wet.